iskendria-pub/iskendria/DATA.md

 * nameUpdate: StringUpdate.
 * emailUpdate: StringUpdate.
 * biographyHashUpdate: StringUpdate.
-* institutionUpdate: StringUpdate.
+* organizationUpdate: StringUpdate.
 * telephoneUpdate: StringUpdate.
 * addressUpdate: StringUpdate.
-* zipCodeUpdate: StringUpdate.
+* postalCodeUpdate: StringUpdate.
 * countryUpdate: StringUpdate.
-* governmentIdUpdate: StringUpdate.
+* extraInfoUpdate: StringUpdate.

 StringUpdate is a Google Protocol Buffers similar to IntUpdate.
 A StringUpdate field is omitted if the value is not updated.
 If it is set, the OldValue and NewValue fields define the update.